User Case: How Do I Transfer Photos from Flickr to Google Photos?

 2. Android, iOS, and web applications are achievable now.

-3. Users can choose how to store photos to Google Photos by Original quality (Store photos & videos with no change to their quality) and Storage saver (Store more at a slightly reduced quality).
+3. Users can choose how to store photos in Google Photos by Original quality (Store photos & videos with no change to their quality) and Storage saver (Store more at a slightly reduced quality).

 After finding a good migration target, the next problem is how to migrate a large number of pictures from Flickr to Google Photos.